hedgehogface/any-dict-set/README.md

 ## Design Goals

-No functions stored in the model.
+* No functions stored in the model.
+* No extra `comparable` type in the signatures.

 Some other any key type implementations use a `k -> comparable` function, which requires the type signatures to include the `comparable` type, this is not necessary with this package.

 ## Performance